Style imagery in Map Viewer

 Apply a stretch

-Applying a stretch to continuous data allows you to apply various color ramps and enhance the contrast in your imagery layer.
+Applying a stretch to continuous data allows you to apply various color ramps and enhance the contrast in an imagery layer.
 Stretching is helpful when you want to make certain features in a continuous dataset more obvious.
 For example, you can apply a stretch to clearly show areas of high elevation compared to low elevation in a digital elevation model (DEM).

 To style continuous imagery data using the Stretch style, do the following: